Claire-Fisher/boardgame-buddy-ms3/TESTING.md

   * "A future feature you could add would be to take all the hardcoded text out of your JS and HTML files and stick that in a language file.
 Then you can just run it through google translate or something and then have an English and maybe a French option etc which you can swap with a button."

 ## Thank you to my product testers
-- Richard Wells: Senior Developer, and my Code Institute Mentor.
+- Richard Wells

-- Dan Sanderson: Senior Developer.

-- Shaun Russell: Senior UI/UX/Product Designer.
+- Shaun Russell

-- Tom Harris: Site tester, Safari user.
+- Tom Harris

-- Various friends and family members.
+- Joe Hewitt
+- Dean Russell
+- Penny Lewis
+- Duncan Lewis

 [**Back to top**](#testing-boardgame-buddy)